Synth14/WhoReapedWhat/README.md

 ### Native Installation

 1. Download the latest release for your platform
-2. Create a `config.json` file (see Configuration section)
+2. Run the executable once, it will create a `config.json` file in its own folder
-3. Run the executable
+3. Fill the parameters (SMTP server, port, ssl, email, etc)
+4. Re-run the executable.

 ### Docker